 The Image Collections and Fieldwork Archives (ICFA), located on the 2nd floor of the Research Library, is the repository for Byzantine, Pre-Columbian, and Garden and Landscape archival collections.

-Archival collections in ICFA are divided into document, photograph, digital image, and moving image categories.
-Collections are generally comprised of administrative records, correspondence, fieldwork notebooks, research notes, drawings, tracings, photographs, negatives, and moving images.
-Finding aids for ICFA's archival collections are accessible and searchable via AtoM@DO, an online inventory of Dumbarton Oaks that represents the holdings in ICFA as well as in the Dumbarton Oaks Archives (DOA).
+With more than a million unique and historical items, archival collections in ICFA are divided into document, photograph, digital image, and moving image categories.
+Collections are generally comprised of administrative records, fieldwork papers, photographic prints, negatives, slides, oversize drawings, and moving images.
+Finding aids for ICFA's archival collections are accessible and searchable via AtoM@DO, an online database of Dumbarton Oaks that represents the holdings in ICFA.

-The department includes a small, dedicated number of staff assisted by an enthusiastic and ever-changing team of graduate and undergraduate interns.
+The department includes a small, dedicated staff assisted by an enthusiastic and ever-changing team of graduate and undergraduate interns.

 - Jessica Cebra, Part-time Departmental Assistant

 Learn about ICFA's internship guidelines and opportunities at Internship Policies.